AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 Reporting guide has been updated and reorganized.
 [Read more](../../reporting/using/about-adobe-campaign-reporting-tools.md)

+An example of how to use an instance variable in a workflow has been added.
+[Read more](../../workflow/using/javascript-scripts-and-templates.md)

 ## December 2019 {#december-2019}

 The "WdbcOptions_TempDbName" option has been added to the list of Campaign options.
 [Read more](../../installation/using/configuring-campaign-options.md)